 7 They said, “The man asked directly concerning us and concerning our relatives, saying, ‘Is your father still alive?
 Have you another brother?’
 We just answered his questions.
 Is there any way we could know that he would say, ‘Bring your brother down?’ ”

-8 Judah said to Israel, his father, “Send the boy with me, and we’ll get up and go, so that we may live and not die, we and you, and also our little ones.
-9 I’ll be collateral for him.
+8 Judah said to Israel, his father, “Send the boy with me, and we’ll get up and go so that we may live and not die, we and you, and also our little ones.
+9 I will be collateral for him.
 He will be in my hands and will be my responsibility.
-If I don’t bring him to you and set him before you, then let me bear the blame forever; 10 for if we hadn’t delayed, surely we could have returned a second time by now.”
+If I do not bring him to you and set him before you, then let me bear the blame forever, 10 for if we had not delayed, surely we could have returned a second time by now.”

-11 Their father, Israel, said to them, “If it must be so, then do this: Take from the choice fruits of the land in your bags and carry a present down for the man, a little balm, a little honey, spices and myrrh, nuts, and almonds; 12 and take double the money and take back the money that was returned in the opening of your bags.
+11 Their father, Israel, said to them, “If it must be so, then do this: Take from the choice fruits of the land in your bags and carry a present down for the man, a little balm, a little honey, spices and myrrh, nuts, and almonds.
+12 Take double the money and take back the money that was returned in the opening of your bags.
 Perhaps it was an oversight.
-13 Take your brother also; get up, and return to the man.
+13 Take your brother also.
+Get up and return to the man.
 14 May God Almighty give you mercy before the man, that he may release to you your other brother and Benjamin.
 If I am bereaved of my children, I am bereaved.”

-15 The men took that present, and they took double the money and Benjamin; and got up, went down to Egypt, and stood before Joseph.
+15 The men took that present, and they took double the money and Benjamin, and got up and went down to Egypt and stood before Joseph.